lbryio/lbry.com/content/news/165-lbry-development-community-update-Mar-2018.md

 cover: 'droid1.jpg'
 ---

 Back in December, we published the [first ever LBRY Development and Community update](https://lbry.io/news/lbry-development-community-update-1) and followed up with another for [January 2018](https://lbry.io/news/lbry-development-community-update-jan-2018) and [February 2018](https://lbry.io/news/lbry-development-community-update-feb-2018) - be sure to check them all out if you missed it!
-We will continue these updates at the beginning of each month to keep each and every LBRYian up to date on our quest to revolutionize content discovery, sharing and monetization!
+We will continue posting these updates at the beginning of each month to keep each and every LBRYian up to date on our quest to revolutionize content discovery, sharing and monetization!

 If you haven’t already, please take a moment to read our [Looking Back and Moving Forward: LBRY in 2017/2018](https://lbry.io/news/lbry-in-2017-2018) blog post and check out our [roadmap](https://lbry.io/roadmap).